$50- OFF ANY FULL DAY BOOKING FOR THE REST OF THE YEAR!

 - Finally, for my brothers and sisters who are still putting themselves in harms way for the benefit of others - all firefighters who are members of the IAFF, active duty law enforcement officers, active duty military, EMTs / Paramedics as well as any currently working nurses or teachers will receive 15% off any booking!
-After 21 years on the job I know what you have seen, what you do and what you go through.
+My (21 year) watch is over.
+Thank you for still standing yours.
 I would love to give you a well deserved break.

 Pearson yachts are known for build quality, performance and comfort thanks to their efficient layout and use of space (the larger sister ships to Invictus, the 36-2 with the exact same layout and built, were recently featured as one of the best affordable bluewater cruisers in a book dedicated to such).

 Invictus is a great example of this, as one of the 33-2 models she feels bigger than 33', her 11' beam providing ample elbow room below, her 3-cabin layout providing privacy when desired (with actual doors) and her head, located port and aft, makes for a much less, um, "exciting" experience if you have to use the facilities while underway than more traditional sailboats with the head forward just before the V-berth (where you experience much more of the boat's pitching).

 Invictus also features a VERY large cooler and plenty of storage space for provisions and gear.
 She has a galley with a sink and hot and cold pressurized water, a propane stove, and a Magma marine BBQ mounted on her stern pulpit.

 Thanks to the inventive cabin design, her main salon can comfortably seat 6 for a meal.
 She also sports new (as of September 2017) standing rigging, a 16 hp Yannmar diesel with less than 900 hours on it that runs like a swiss clock, depth sounder, knot meter, brand new (December 2017) Raymarine wheel autopilot, 2-speed self-tailing winches, GPS enabled DSC VHF radio, stereo with bluetooth and remote, nearly new Pineapple 110 roller furling jib, and a flat screen TV, DVD player and microwave while on shore power.